-To start with, you need to know that on our social media vocational courses (the Social Media Marketing: Associate Programme and Social Media Management Course) you will get over 350 hours of training.
+To start with, you need to know that on our social media vocational training you will get over 350 hours of training.
 That’s a lot of experience under your belt before you’ve even started looking for work - and it’s a lot of content to deliver and keep updated!

 Because of the fast changing nature of social media (literally, not a week goes by without some change taking place) and the fact we create all of our 200 lessons in-house, it’s a tall task making sure everything is the latest screenshots or videos at all times.
 We instead concentrate on making sure the core learning materials are in line with the latest developments.
 To give you an idea of how current our content is, 94% of our lessons have been updated in the last three months and the remaining 6% are in the process of being updated.

 In its simplest form, REAL Learning is learning by doing.
 Unlike the majority of online courses out there, our focus is to get people job-ready so they can find rewarding work that fits in around family life.
 Instead of offering theory-based courses with simulated projects, you will run a real-life social media campaign during your training - putting into practice all the elements needed to be a successful social media marketer.
 You gain a level of experience you simply couldn’t get from a more traditional content and knowledge-based course, which helps you do the job for real when you graduate.

 So, what does our content actually look like?